Lua Resource System

 Single Client Entrypoint

-Each client resource has exactly one automatic entrypoint: client/main.lua
+Each client-side resource has exactly one automatic entrypoint: client/main.lua.
+Everything else is opt-in and must be loaded explicitly.

 Note

-If code is not reachable from client/main.lua, it never executes.
+If code is not reachable from client/main.lua, it will never be executed.

 require("shared.init")